ps396996/Effective-JAVA-Summary/README.md

 ```
 Use Auto-unboxing to create new primitives
 ```java
 	...
 	int f = first;  //Auto-unboxing
 	int s = second  //Auto-unboxing
 	f == s;// This is true
 ```

-If a Boxed primitive is not initialize it will return null
+If a Boxed primitive is not initialize it will return null.
 ```java
 	Integer  i;
 	i == 42 // NullPointerException
 ```